-The sliding surface of your flume is subject to wear, weathering, and build up.
-Regular maintenance is the key to maintaining a smooth ride experience and attractive experience while helping to avoid costly repairs down the road.
+The sliding surface of your flume is subject to wear, weathering, and build-up.
+Regular maintenance is key to a smooth ride experience while helping to avoid costly repairs down the road.

-Waxing will play a big role in protecting your slide's surface from the factors that would fade it.
+Waxing plays a big role in protecting your slide's surface.
 For seasonal parks, before and after your season are essential times to wax.
-In the case of parks with longer seasons, every three months is required, if used continuously.
+For parks with longer seasons, every three months is required if used continuously.

-In most water parks, calcium is present in the water and over time this can accumulate on ride surfaces, despite waxing, resulting in a light whitish film.
-If not removed regularly, this can build up to thick white deposits which can become difficult and costly to remove.
+In most water parks, calcium is present in the water.
+Over time, this can accumulate on ride surfaces, resulting in a light whitish film despite waxing.
+If not removed regularly, this can build up to thick white deposits, which can affect safety and become difficult and costly to remove.

-In addition to water deposit buildup, the sliding surface can also become faded due to direct sunlight and chemical oxidation from pool water.
+In addition to water deposit build-up, the sliding surface can also become faded due to direct sunlight and chemical oxidation from pool water.